mcore1976/sim808gpstracker/README.md

     GSM antenna with UNC connector - 1 USD
     ATMEGA 328P (arduino uno) - 2 USD
     3x 1N4007 (1 USD) - to convert 5V from powerbank to 3.3V for ATMEGA328P VCC
-    2x 1000uF / 16V capacitor ( 0.5 USD) - when powered from 3xAA battery pack only 1 capacitor is needed
+    1x 1000uF / 16V capacitor ( 0.5 USD) - connect to VCC & GND of SIM808 board
-    100nF capacitor (0.2 USD)
+    100nF capacitor (0.2 USD) - connect to VCC & GND of SIM808 board
     universal PCB, pins & connector (2 USD)

 To upload program code to the chip using cheapest USBASP programmer (less than 2 USD on eBay/Aliexpress) look at this page : http://www.learningaboutelectronics.com/Articles/Program-AVR-chip-using-a-USBASP-with-10-pin-cable.php

-The script attached in repository ( "compileatmega" or "compileattiny" ) can be used to upload data to the chip if you have Linux machine with following packages : "avr-gcc" and "avrdude".
+The script attached in repository ( "compileatmega" ) can be used to upload data to the chip if you have Linux machine with following packages : "avr-gcc" and "avrdude".
 For example in Ubuntu download these packages using command : "sudo apt-get install avr-gcc" and "sudo apt-get install avrdude" and you are ready to go.

-The code is written in avr-gcc and was uploaded via USBASP.

 The solution has low power consumption because it is utilizing SLEEP MODE on SIM808 module and switches on GPS only when needed.